 Creamy Coconut Lime Shrimp

 Creamy Coconut Lime Shrimp has a bright lime flavor and is absolutely delicious.
-It's a healthy dinner recipe that will be on your plate in only 15 minutes.
+It’s a tasty dinner recipe that will be on your plate in only 15 minutes.

 If I were only cooking for myself, I’d serve this over a bed of cauliflower rice and call it dinner.
 But since the other two at my table prefer regular rice, I like to make some veggies to round out the meal.

-Sometimes I'll simply saute some bell peppers with the onion, garlic, and ginger.
+Sometimes I’ll sauté bell peppers with onion, garlic, and ginger.
 They stay in the pan as the sauce cooks.
-Or I'll throw in a bunch of spinach after the shrimp are cooked.
+Or I’ll throw in a bunch of spinach after the shrimp are cooked.
 Here are a few side dish recipes that go well with this recipe:

 - Asian Salad Recipe with Sesame Ginger Dressing